-However in the non-physical market, traders speculate on how a currency may increase or decrease in value in comparison to another currency without owning or exchanging either.
-This is known as a derivative trading which is accessible via CFDs (Contracts for Difference).
+However, in the non-physical market, traders speculate on how a currency may increase or decrease in value in comparison to another currency without owning or exchanging either.
+This is known as derivative trading which is accessible via CFDs (Contracts for Difference).

 One of the main advantages of the Forex market is its size and liquidity; allowing participants the opportunity to take part in the safest and most accessible financial marketplace in the world.

-Through Forex, a retail trader only requires a minimal sized account to enter into real world trading within minutes.
+Through FX, a retail trader only requires a minimal sized account to enter into real-world trading within minutes.

-Another important aspect of Forex trading that separates it from any other financial market is that it is open 24/5.
+Another important aspect of FX trading that separates it from any other financial market is that it is open 24/5.
 This enables participants the flexibility to take part in trading whenever and wherever they are, as long as they have a stable internet connection.
-So for retail traders who may only be able to trade after “working hours” this is extremely appealing.
+So for retail traders who may only be able to trade after “working hours”, this is extremely appealing.

 There are various participants within Forex.
-From Investment banks, hedge funds, insurance companies, brokers to the individual trader.
+Investment banks, hedge funds, insurance companies, brokers to individual traders.